Refinitiv/refinitiv-ui/documents/src/pages/elements/tree.md

 }
 ```

-@> Regardless of filter configuration, Tree always show parent items as long as at least one of their child is visible.
+@> Regardless of filter configuration, Tree always shows parent items as long as at least one of their child is visible.

 ## Accessibility